 What You Need to Make Corned Beef and Cabbage

-Need a Slow Cooker?
-My favorite is this Crock Pot 6 quart Programmable Slow Cooker.
-I love being able to set the timer in case I’m not home when the food is finished cooking and it just switches to warm.
+My favorite is this Crock Pot 7 quart Programmable Slow Cooker.
+First and foremost, I love being able to set the timer in case I’m not home when the food is finished cooking and it just switches to warm.
 Plus you can lock the lid and just carry it to a party.
-You never lose another Tupperware or serving dish again at a potluck party!
+Not only is it easy to carry but also you will never lose another Tupperware or serving dish again at a potluck party!

 Let the Crock pot do the work for you!
 It’s so easy and you are sure to enjoy every last bite of this classic dish!